Karaoke: Roberto del Rosario

 In 1975, the Filipino entrepreneur and piano manufacturer Roberto del Rosario also claimed to have invented the first karaoke-type machine known as the "Sing-Along System" (SAS).
 The machine included multiple features enclosed in a single portable cabinet casing; including an amplifier, a speaker, a double or single tape deck, an optional tuner or radio, and a microphone mixer that enhances the singer's voice using effects like reverb and echo.
 The machine used cassette tapes of instrumental versions of popular songs which would later become more widely known as Minus-One.
 The machine did not have video, but it included songbooks with lyrics.

 The SAS was originally developed since the late 1960s as a teaching device for students taking singing lessons at del Rosario's Trebel School of Music.
 It was refashioned for amateur and recreational use from 1975 to 1977.
 Unlike Inoue's "8 Juke", it was not coin-operated.

 Del Rosario was himself a pianist and was a member of the amateur jazz group Executive Combo Band (composed mainly of politicians and prominent businessmen).
 He owned a company, Trebel Industries, that was the leading manufacturer of pianos and harpsichords in the Philippines.
 Del Rosario also invented and patented other audio equipment before and after the SAS.
 His other inventions included the 1972 "One-Man Band" (OMB), an acoustic piano that automatically plays a full orchestra accompaniment; the "Piano Tuners' Guide", an electronic push-button device for piano tuning; and "Voice Color Tapes", ready-made multiplex tapes with songs recorded and programmed to match a specific vocal range.

 Unlike Inoue, del Rosario patented the "Sing-Along System" (issued in 1983 and 1986) and is recognized as the sole holder of a patent for a karaoke system in the world after he won a patent infringement case against a Chinese company in the 1990s.
 Despite this, he also did not profit significantly from his invention.
 Like Inoue, his machines were eventually replaced by more advanced commercial versions made by larger corporations that became available by the 1980s.

-In 1985, Del Rosario was awarded the Gold Medal for Best Inventor by the World Intellectual Property Organization for the Sing-Along System, among other awards.
+In 1985, Del Rosario was awarded the Gold Medal for Best Inventor by the World Intellectual Property Organization (a United Nations agency responsible for protecting international intellectual property) for the Sing-Along System, among other awards.
 He was also elected to the executive board of the International Federation of Inventors' Associations (IFIA).
 He also lobbied for more government support for inventors in the Congress of the Philippines, leading to the successful passage of Republic Act No. 7459, better known as the Inventor and Inventions Incentives Act of 1992.